-Coordination for BES facilities is required by using NERC's BESnet tool-and the PJM Compliance Bulletin 14.
-When entries are made in the NERC BESnet tool, PJM members are also required to send a notice of these change requests to the DMS_Officers@pjm.com e-mailto-per PJM Compliance Bulletin 14.
+Coordination for BES facilities is required by using NERC's BESnet tool.
+When entries are made in the NERC BESnet tool, PJM members are also required to send a notice of these change requests to the DMS_Officers@pjm.com e-mail.
 PJM employs a multi-tiered strategy to ensure system reliability.
 BES equipment is recognized in all appropriate planning and operations processes and functions.
 Since a wide array of offline and online transmission studies are performed, facilities included in the BES are under constant review.